Template for researcher's curriculum vitae

 A curriculum vitae (CV) presents an overview of an individual's studies and professional career as well as of his or her academic merits and other achievements.
 When appended to an application, it becomes a public document and the information presented in it must therefore be verifiable when necessary.
 This model CV for researchers aims to provide guidelines for drafting an appropriate CV from the perspective of research ethics in a way that presents an individual's merits as comprehensively, truthfully and as comparably as possible.

 - Organizations, degrees and positions must be referred to using their official names or titles.
-Their translations should be either officially approved, used by the pertinent organizations themselves or justified in some other way (see Regulations and vocabularies); self-designated translations must not be used.
+Their translations should be either officially approved, used by the pertinent organizations themselves or justified in some other way; self-designated translations must not be used.

 - A researcher must present, in full, all merits and commitments or potential conflicts of interest that are pertinent to the application or to the career stage of the applicant.